Traveling With Your Baby: 20 Essential Tips For A Successful Trip

 - Organize your luggage.
 There’s nothing worse than digging through your carry-on or luggage in the middle of an airport trying to find something you need.
 So, use travel pouches to keep everything organized and handy so you know exactly where to find what you’re looking for.

 - Let the hotel know you’ll be traveling with a baby.
 If you’re staying in a hotel with your baby, call ahead to find out what’s available to help make your stay easier.
 Ask if they have cribs and request to have one in the room when you arrive.
+If it's a standard size, you could even bring a crib sheet from home for familiarity.
 It’s also a good idea to ask for a room with a tub to make bath time easier.
 Finally, if your baby is easily woken up by unfamiliar sounds, ask for a room that’s far away from the elevators to eliminate noise from other guests as they come and go.

 Traveling with toddlers